DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 which struggles between the economic reform toward free-market neoliberalism and tightening political coercion.[^09LiChina_8] In 1996, a list of foreign websites was blocked in China for the first time.
-In 1997, the government issued the Computer Information and Internet Security Protection Management Regulation, a far-reaching law to dramatically tighten information control online.
-A comprehensive project was initiated in 1998 and launched in 2003 to systematically monitor, filter, and regulate Internet traffic between China and the outside world.
+In 1997, the government issued the Computer Information and internet Security Protection Management Regulation, a far-reaching law to dramatically tighten information control online.
+A comprehensive project was initiated in 1998 and launched in 2003 to systematically monitor, filter, and regulate internet traffic between China and the outside world.
 The GFW was soon recognized as the world’s most sophisticated and ambitious system for information control.

 The construction of the GFW was never officially announced or acknowledged.
-Its existence, however, is widely known, because its effects are constantly experienced by hundreds of millions Internet users in China.
+Its existence, however, is widely known, because its effects are constantly experienced by hundreds of millions internet users in China.
 Whenever they try to get onto YouTube or search for a 'sensitive word' (*mingan ci*), a page appears with the error message:
 '404 page not found'.
 The interface of blockage is so blatantly